MrAhile/K8s-CKA/5-Storage/static-pv.md

 5. Create a PersistentVolumeClaim with accessMode *ReadWriteOnce* accessMode, a storage capacity of 500Mi and the storage class *manual*

-6. Make sure the PVC if bound to the PV
+6. Make sure the PVC is bound to the PV

 7. Create a Pod named *www*, with a single nginx container based on nginx:1.20.
 Use the PersistentVolumeClaim as a volume and mount it in */usr/share/nginx/html*.
 Where is this Pod scheduled ?